 In practice, the calculation can be a little more complicated.
 If, for instance, a company has bought back some of its own shares in the second quarter, dividends per share after the buyback will be calculated with a different denominator than the dividend per share calculation prior to the buyback.
 In almost all cases, a company's annual report reflects all changes in the share numbers during the course of the year, and the relevant calculations are explained in the accompanying notes.
 This being the case, investors infrequently do the calculation themselves.
 Everything you need to know, whether the total of dividends per share paid for the year or the breakdown by quarter, is already there in the 10-K report—a more detailed, SEC-required version of a company's annual report.

 It's good to know how to do the necessary calculations by hand, but sometimes expediency is important.
-Online calculators allow users to plug in their information for quick answers, and especially when working with a lot of data or calculating ratios for multiple corporations this can be a handy tool.
+Online calculators allow users to plug in their information for quick answers.
+When working with a lot of data or calculating ratios for multiple corporations this can be a handy tool.

 Dividends per Share as an Analysis Tool

 Investors generally use dividends as a signal.
 Investors may read a drop in dividends per share as a signal the company is not doing well financially.
 An announcement of a larger dividend than anticipated, on the other hand, often results in an upward spike in the stock price.
 Unless qualified by other data, however, the dividends per share ratio is not always a reliable or useful analysis tool.
 For one thing, younger growth companies typically retain earnings at a higher ratio than established companies; it's a very efficient and low-cost way of increasing available funds for expansion, research, and acquisition.